Air Shows at IWM Duxford 2019

 A favourite Duxford resident, Sally B, displays at most Duxford airshows

 The Imperial War Museum (IWM) have airshows at Duxford at least three times each year.
-The May show is generally themed and has become the 'Air Festival' for 2017 and 2018.
-Flying Legends is in the summer and the main Duxford Air Show is in early autumn.
-This has also tended to be themed: for 2017 and 2018 as the 'Battle of Britain Air Show'.
+The May show is generally themed and has been the 'Air Festival' since 2017.
+Flying Legends is in the middle of July and the main Duxford Air Show is in early autumn.
+This is also themed: since 2017 it has been the 'Battle of Britain Air Show'.

 As well as aircraft based at Duxford, shows also include visiting aircraft, most of which are chosen to suit the theme.
 You can select a specific airshow from the top menu or the table below for more details of this year's shows.

 Duxford was an airfield in the First World War and was an RAF fighter station and then an American fighter base in the second.
 It was the base of the first operational Spitfire squadron during WW2.

 It is now home to the Imperial War Museum with aviation, tanks, military vehicles and naval exhibits as well as the Fighter Collection, The Old Flying Machine Company, The Aircraft Restoration Company, Historic Aircraft Collection, B-17 Preservation Society and others.